xStarbound/xStarbound/doc/lua/world.md

 #### `List<EntityId>` world.entityQuery(`Vec2F` position, `Variant<Vec2F, float` positionOrRadius, [`LuaTable` options])

 Queries for entities in a specified area of the world and returns a list of their entity IDs.
 Area can be specified either as the `Vec2F` lower left and upper right positions of a rectangle, or as the `Vec2F` center and `float` radius of a circular area.
-The following additional parameters can be specified in the `options` table:
+The following additional parameters can be specified in the `options` table; the «[Legacy / non-xStarbound]» variants apply for xStarbound with `"legacySmuggling"` enabled and on non-xStarbound clients and servers regardless.

 - **withoutEntityId** - Specifies an `EntityId` that will be excluded from the returned results
 - **includedTypes** - Specifies a list of one or more `String` entity types that the query will return.
 The valid entity type names are: